 Recipe Ingredients

-- Blood Oranges - You can find blood oranges at most conventional grocery stores December through April.
-They've got a citrusy orange flavor with hints of sweet raspberries.
-We will use the zest and also the juice in this cake.
+- Blood Oranges – You can find blood oranges at most conventional grocery stores December through April.
+They’ve got a citrusy orange flavor with hints of sweet raspberries.
+We will use the orange zest and also the juice in this cake.

-- Olive Oil - Olive oil creates a beautifully rich and moist cake texture.
+- Extra-Virgin Olive Oil – Olive oil creates a beautifully rich and moist cake texture.
 The lower baking temperature keeps the delicate olive oil flavors in tact (as compared to roasting or frying with olive oil at high heat).

-- Almond Extract - This adds additional sweet, nutty, and fruity flavors.
-It's a unique taste that goes amazing with the orange.
+- Almond Extract – This adds additional sweet, nutty, and fruity flavors.
+It’s a unique taste that goes amazing with the orange.
 You can also use orange extract for more emphasis on the citrusy flavors.
+In a pinch, reach for vanilla extract.

 - Eggs – Provide structure to the cake.
 It is important these get incorporated one at a time so they’re full absorbed into the batter for the more suspension in the cake.

-- Flour - I used all purpose and have not tried any other types, so substitute with caution.
+- Flour – I used all purpose flour and have not tried any other types, so substitute with caution.

 See the recipe card below for a full list of ingredients and measurements.